Kauikeaouli Hale

 Its lower floors house the courts of the first circuit, covering the City and County of Honolulu, and upper floors have offices of some support departments of the Hawaii Supreme Court.
 It is adjacent to the Hawaii State Art Museum.

+On August 18, 2023, the building was closed due to structural damages.

 In the Hawaiian language, hale means "house" and Kauikeaouli was the birth name of the Kingdom of Hawaii’s King Kamehameha III (1813–1854).
 The art displayed at Kauikeaouli Hale includes: